Stroud in Lincoln County, Oklahoma — The American South (West South Central)

 Erected by Hampton Hotels.

 Location.
 35° 44.937′ N, 96° 39.262′ W. Marker is in Stroud, Oklahoma, in Lincoln County.
 Marker is on Main Street (State Highway 66) near 2nd Avenue, on the left when traveling west.
+Marker is along Historic Route 66.
 Touch for map.
-Marker is along Historic Route 66.
 Marker is at or near this postal address: 114 West Main Street, Stroud OK 74079, United States of America.
+Touch for directions.

 Also see . . .
 Rock Cafe.
 (Submitted on April 20, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)